DadiAnas/helm-zabbix-grafana-elastic/README.md

 Change the values according to the environment in the file `$HOME/zeg_values.yaml`.

-Install the Zabbix helm chart with a release name `zeg` (zeg is the abriviation of zabbix-elastic-grafana):
+Install the Zabbix helm chart with a release name `zabbix` :

     helm install zabbix dadianas/zabbix-grafana-elastic --dependency-update -f $HOME/zeg_values.yaml -n monitoring